 Data breaches and data leaks are major security concerns in the cloud.
 The main reason is the neglect of the default information protection capabilities.

 Data can be lost due to cloud providers neglecting security measures.
-Responsible providers provide servers with already configured encryption, antivirus and Firewall.
+Responsible providers provide servers with already configured encryption, antivirus, and Firewall.
 The machines themselves are stored in secure TIER III data centers.
-This means that the risk of fire, flooding and breakdown is minimized.
+This means that the risk of fire, flooding, and breakdown is minimized.
+You can learn more about data centers here.

 Systematic assessment of the security level